 If you pay with an ‘E Check’, you must provide proof your check has cleared your bank before receiving clearance.
 All DMV clearances are now processed electronically, online, overnight.

-If you pay your motor vehicle taxes online or by telephone, you must allow at least TWO business days for the steps that need to be taken to process your payment (first) and submit clearance to DMV (second).
+If you can wait a few days: You can pay your motor vehicle taxes online or by telephone, and you will be cleared within two or three business days.
+You must allow at least two business days for the steps that need to be taken to process your payment (first) and submit clearance to DMV (second).

-The state of Connecticut Department of Motor Vehicles encourages taxpayers to try to do transactions on line, when possible, to avoid standing in line at the DMV branches.
+The state of Connecticut Department of Motor Vehicles encourages taxpayers to transact business on line.
 Access the Department of Motor Vehicles on line from the link on the tax collector’s home page.
 You can check compliance status (property taxes, insurance, emissions, etc.), renew or cancel license plates, change information DMV has on file for you or your vehicles, and more.

 If you have questions about what you owe, please contact the tax collector’s office at (203) 854-7731 or by fax at (203) 854-7770.
 You may also access your property tax records on line by clicking the E Tax Bill link.
 During COVID-19, our website is being updated daily.

 If you think are being billed improperly for a motor vehicle you MUST contact the Assessor’s Office.
 The Tax Collector’s Office CANNOT make adjustments for you.
 This is handled by a different division.
 Please do not come to our payment window to attempt to deal with this issue.
 Our staff will NOT be able to help you with this.

 You MUST contact the Assessor’s Office at (203) 854-7888, by fax at (203) 854-7986, or in person at the Assessor’s Office in city hall, during the same hours the tax collector's office is open.
 Please do not ignore your bill.
 Even if your vehicle has been: